Central committee: Sessions

-Mao Zedong (right), the Chairman of the Central Committee of the Chinese Communist Party (CCP), and Lin Biao, the First Vice Chairman of the CCP Central Committee, attending the 2nd Plenary Session of the 9th Central Committee, held on 23 August – 6 September 1970.

 Ruling central committees normally can convene for three meeting types: sessions (also called plenums), extraordinary sessions, and joint sessions.
 These three types have two sub-forms: a closed session and an enlarged session in which non-members are invited to participate.
 Central committee sessions dealing with non-party issues are often enlarged, even if what is discussed is routine in nature.

 These sessions are in most cases organised identically, and the key speech is often delivered by a central committee secretary responsible, for example, for economic affairs or international affairs.
 The discussions at the sessions are very seldom made public, but adopted resolutions are sometimes made public and session communiques are nearly always distributed to the public.
 In some instances, the number of non-members exceeds that of central committee members.
 The Romanian Communist Party (RCP) did this, and the Central Committee of the 12th RCP Congress convened an enlarged session on 1 June 1982 attended by 360 guests to discuss the "current stage of building socialism in Romania".

 Sessions dealing exclusively with party affairs are usually closed.
 These sessions' most common agenda item is "organisational matters", meaning personnel changes in party and state organs.
 The communiques published by these sessions are usually brief and say little to nothing about the reason for the changes.
 But this was not abnormal.
-For instance, the official communique of the 13th Session of the Central Committee of the 7th Congress of the Socialist Unity Party of Germany (SED), held on 11–12 December 1980, only notes that two politburo members, Günter Mittag and Gerhard Schürer, spoke at the session, that fifteen central committee members participated in session discussions and that it approved the SED Politburo's report and the proposed economic plan for 1981.
+For instance, in East Germany, the official communique of the 13th Session of the Central Committee of the 7th Congress of the Socialist Unity Party of Germany (SED), held on 11–12 December 1980, only notes that two politburo members, Günter Mittag and Gerhard Schürer, spoke at the session, that fifteen central committee members participated in session discussions and that it approved the SED Politburo's report and the proposed economic plan for 1981.